 Here quiet opulence is the order of the day…and life revolves around its unique village center.
 Many aspire to its lifestyle.
 Most were born into it.
 Long a haven for old money, captains of industry and political scions, it is the East Coast’s answer to Malibu, Cannes and Lake Como all rolled into one—where mega-yachts are de rigueur, and the social calendar dictates events at such landmark resorts as The Breakers and Mar-a-Lago.

-Homes in Palm Beach cater to affluent lifestyles, with many providing exclusive access to private beaches and wide ocean views.
-Single-family and luxury homes have square footages of between 1,500 to over 32,000 square feet.
+Luxiry homes in Palm Beach cater to affluent lifestyles, with many providing exclusive access to private beaches and wide ocean views.
+Single-family and luxury properties have square footages of between 1,500 to over 32,000 square feet.
 Many properties along the island feature oceanfront or Intracoastal access.
 Condos on the island have square footages ranging between the 800s to over 7,000 square feet for larger penthouses.

 It began with the 1878 wreck of the ship Providencia, which set sail from Havana with coconuts bound for Barcelona.
 When the ship serendipitously washed ashore on what is now Palm Beach, early settlers planted those coconuts to launch a commercial enterprise.
 The palm trees flourished, but the coconut business floundered.
 By 1880, word of this superlative spot had spread north and the establishment of the Coconut Grove House Hotel was the early response to incipient tourism.